- What is index trading?

 Cash indices vs index futures

-With City Index, you’ll trade indices via spread betting or CFDs.
+With City Index, you’ll trade indices via CFDs.
 You can choose whether you want to trade the cash price of an index or the futures price.

 Cash indices are markets that are traded instantaneously, have no expiration date and can be used in both long and short-term strategies.
 You choose when to close out the trade, but you’ll pay overnight financing each night you keep it open.